-Whether you can drive a salvage title in California depends on if you intend to restore the vehicle to road-worthy, drivable status again.
-Having repairs made to a vehicle that has a salvage designation can take considerable time and money.
+Whether you can drive a salvage title in California depends on whether you intend to restore the vehicle to road-worthy, drivable status again.
+Repairing a salvage-designated vehicle can take considerable time and money.

-However, once you go through the steps and apply for a Revived Title status through the California Department of Motor Vehicles, you should be able to obtain car insurance in California to drive the car on the road again.
+However, once you follow the steps and apply for a Revived Title status through the California Department of Motor Vehicles, you should be able to obtain car insurance in California and drive on public roads again.

 Key Highlights

-• Owners of revived salvage vehicles could have more difficulty obtaining full insurance for their vehicle, but some insurance companies may provide liability insurance coverage.
+• Owners of revived salvage vehicles could have more difficulty obtaining full coverage insurance, but some insurance companies may provide liability insurance coverage.

 author-img